 When entering the Palazzo from the Strip, the far left lane will be manned by security.
 This land will lead you to the Palazzo’s hotel registration and valet area.

-This bright, clean elegant-looking underground valet parking area is spacious and nice.
-Valet parking is free, but you should tip the driver.
+This bright, clean elegant-looking underground valet parking area, where you retrieve your vehicle, is spacious and nice.

 From the casino, this underground valet is accessible down an escalator from the casino floor.
-This is the valet to use when taking a taxi from the resort.
+This is the valet to use when taking a taxi or Uber/Lyft from the resort.
 (The one above ground is just for arrivals checking into the hotel).
 This underground waiting area, however, has these comfortable pseudo-leather couches for you to relax one while you wait.
-(Photos courtesy of Rob Young and Dan Perry via Flickr).